Discover more from The Polymerist

 A deep dive into the problem Origin Materials is solving

 Note: Origin has sponsored this newsletter in the past, but they are not sponsoring or paying me to write this post.
-Actually, no one but the readers are supporting me right now (people are Origin read this newsletter too) or until I get another monthly sponsor.
+Actually, no one but the readers are supporting me right now (people at Origin read this newsletter too) or until I get another monthly sponsor.

 Is This Pricing Model Working For Everyone?